 - You have loose skin of the inner thighs

 - You recently lost a lot of weight

 - You aren’t afflicted with diabetes, vascular disease, venous disease or other serious ailments

 During your consultation with Dr. Richard Tepper, you will have an opportunity to discuss your concerns, and learn about how this procedure can offer improvements in your appearance.

-Incisions may be placed just blow the groin region or even further in the groin between the upper thighs.
-In some patients, it is more advantageous to place vertical scars along the inner thighs.
-Areas of excess fatty tissue may be treated with liposuction, including the upper outer thighs, the central areas, and even the inner knee areas.
+Incisions may be placed in the groin region and may extend into the area between your inner thighs.
+In some patients, it is more advantageous to place up-and-down scars along the inner thighs.
+Areas of excess fatty tissue may be treated with liposuction, including the outer thighs, hips or any other area of concern.
 Loose skin is also excised.
 The deeper tissue layer, or fascia, is sutured, creating a tighter, or “lifted”, effect.
 The skin is sutured closed.
 Drains may be used, as well as gentle compression bandages.

-If you chose to combine your thigh lift with liposuction, the results can be particularly dramatic.
+If you chose to combine your thigh lift with liposuction, the results can be very appealing.
 In this case, we remove excess skin and fat to reveal shapely, firm thighs.
-If desired, it is possible to use the harvested fat and graft it into areas such as the buttock or breast to help improve those areas
+If desired, the fat that is removed can be graft into the buttock or breast to help augment those areas.

 Thigh lift surgery is usually performed under general anesthesia.
 Patients usually go home the same day, but if the surgery is more extensive, an overnight stay may be recommended.
 Compression garments are worn for several weeks.

 Dr. Tepper will prescribe antibiotics and pain medication for several days after the surgery.
 Patients may shower within 2-3 days and can walk around immediately.
 Most people resume driving sometime in the second week after surgery, and resume work activities shortly thereafter.
 There is always some variation in those estimates, depending on the individual circumstances.